kopertop/blog/_posts/2017-10-25-migrating-to-email-api.markdown

   },
 ```

-Unlike with the search API, this API doesn't allow additional filters such as excluding the current user, so we also need to add a filter to our data:
+Unlike with the Search API, this API doesn't allow additional filters such as excluding the current user.
+Therefore, we also need to filter our data:

 ```javascript
       // Ignore the current user, if present